qmk/qmk_firmware/docs/faq_misc.md

 ## Problem in BIOS (UEFI) Setup/Resume (Sleep & Wake)/Power Cycles
-Some people reported their keyboard stops working in BIOS and/or after resume(power cycles).
+Some people reported their keyboard stops working in BIOS and/or after resume (power cycles).

-As of now the root cause is not clear, but some build options seem to be related.
+As of now, the root cause is not clear, but some build options seem to be related.
 In Makefile, try to disable options like `CONSOLE_ENABLE`, `NKRO_ENABLE`, `SLEEP_LED_ENABLE` and/or others.

 More info:
 - https://github.com/tmk/tmk_keyboard/issues/266